 Many conventional Western psychotherapy approaches, including the most popularised Cognitive Behavioural Therapy (CBT), operates on the premises that:

 2. Fear needs to be replaced by rational thinking.

 Intense and sensitive individuals have limited success with these approaches.
 Potentially, traditional therapies like CBT does not work for them because it is not in their nature to rationalise away their emotions.Being told that their thoughts are ‘irrational’ enhances self-blame, and the instruction to banish inner thoughts and feelings creates more tension.
 Besides, an over-focus on self-introspection and individualism results in isolation, self-absorption, and ego entanglement.

 This is where Morita Therapy comes in with an alternative perspective.

 Morita therapy was developed by Japanese psychiatrist Shoma Morita (1874 to 1938).
-It is developed for a vast myriad of anxiety-related problems including Generalised Anxiety Disorder, Panic Attacks and Obsessive-Compulsive Disorder.
-This therapy works specifically for people who have a trait known as ‘shinkeishitsu;‘ they tend to have the following characteristics (Ishiyama, 2011):
+It is developed for a vast myriad of anxiety-related problems including Generalised Anxiety Disorder, Panic Attacks, Obsessive-Compulsive Disorder and even Depression.
+According to the father of Morita Therapy, this form of self-development process works specifically for people who have a trait known as ‘shinkeishitsu;‘ they tend to have the following characteristics (Ishiyama, 2011):

 2. Introspective and introverted